-Peaceful Cheyenne, Wyoming Attracts Retirees in Search of the Authentic American West, Wide Open Spaces, Dry Air, Safe Neighborhoods and Traditional Values
+Peaceful Cheyenne, Wyoming Attracts Retirees in Search of the Authentic American West, Wide Open Spaces, Dry Air, Blue Skies and a Slower Pace

-Cheyenne (population 65,000) is named for the Native American tribe that once called this part of the country home and sits on the high plains of southeastern Wyoming.
-With a modest beginning as a hub for the Union Pacific railroad in the 1860s, its early days were populated with rail workers, scallywags, gamblers, scavengers and prostitutes, all trying to scratch out a living in the only bit of civilization for miles around.
-Today, Cheyenne is the Cowboy State's capital city and economic center, an unassuming place with traditional values and sensible folks.
-It appeals to people looking for a friendly Western city where the living is clean, reasonably priced and relaxed.
+Cheyenne (population 66,000) is named for the Native American tribe that once called this part of the country home and sits on the high plains of southeastern Wyoming.
+With a modest beginning as a hub for the Union Pacific railroad in the 1860s, its early days were populated with rail workers, gamblers, scavengers and prostitutes, all trying to scratch out a living in the only bit of civilization for miles around.
+Today, Cheyenne is the Cowboy State's capital city and economic center, an unassuming place with traditional values and friendly, sensible folks.
+It appeals to people looking for a down to earth Western city.

 Wyoming is one of the most welcoming states when it comes to taxes and retirement.
 It does not tax any income, including retirement income.
 There is no inheritance or estate tax.
-Real estate is assessed at just 9.5% of fair market value.
-The annual taxes on a $199,000 home are roughly $1,235, but depending on income, residents may receive a refund in the amount of up to half of their tax bill (at least five years of residency is required).
-Additionally, depending on income, people age 65+ may receive a $800 to $900 refund for property taxes, sales taxes and utility taxes.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Cheyenne is .61%.
+The annual taxes on a $365,000 home are approximately $2,226.
+People age 65+ may receive a $800 to $900 refund from the state for property taxes, sales taxes and utility taxes.

 Cheyenne's pace is a mellow one.
 Stores are not crowded.
 Traffic is not congested.
 Dress is casual.
-The skies are often blue.
+The skies are baby blue, sometimes dappled with white puffy clouds.
 People say hello on the street.
 There is a sense of pride, individualism and no-nonsense practicality.
 Men in cowboy hats and cowboy boots are not uncommon.
 Wyoming is, after all, the authentic American West, and Cheyenne is the real deal.
 There is nothing phony or manufactured about this city, and the independence that is characteristic of the West is deeply ingrained here.

 The city has two golf courses, and the parks and recreation department has a good selection of activities, although not many are geared just to the 55+ set.
 The YMCA, however, has a varied menu of programs for people age 50+.
 The Cheyenne branch of the Laramie County Library System is in a beautiful building and has a computer center, an interlibrary loan program, homebound services, free wifi and a charming cafe.
 Laramie County Community College has non-degree, "life enrichment" classes.
 Many students are age 55 or better.